demorunner/Blinkit-Sales-Analysis-Dashboard/README.md

 * **Data Modeling:** The data is structured with a star schema to optimize performance and relationships between tables.
 * **DAX Measures:** Several DAX (Data Analysis Expressions) measures were created to calculate key metrics such as Total Sales and Average Sales.

-### Future Enhancements 💡

-This project can be further enhanced with the following features:

-* **Advanced Analytics:** Implement time-series forecasting to predict future sales trends.
-* **What-If Analysis:** Add parameters to the dashboard to allow users to perform what-if analysis on key variables like pricing or promotions.
-* **Customer Segmentation:** Analyze customer behavior to create different customer segments for targeted marketing strategies.
-* **Sentiment Analysis:** Use text analytics on customer review data to gain deeper insights into customer satisfaction.

 ### Repository Contents 📦

 This repository includes the following key files and folders: